Rude Clients Cost Us Money; Which Type Do You Have?

 Don’t apologize.
 You are the one who has been wronged.

-You are not obligated to be accommodating to everyone.
 You are running a business.
 If this person stresses you out, upsets you, or ruins your day, they are not worth your time!
 Confronting a harasser will be uncomfortable at first but it will be worth it.

 #3 THE COMPLAINER